 Search for a Secure File Transfer Solution

 In light of data security and compliance concerns, most IT departments today are exploring managed file transfer solutions.
-Managed file transfer solutions maintain regulatory compliance and reduce the risk of costly cyberattacks.
+Managed file transfer solutions to maintain regulatory compliance and reduce the risk of costly cyberattacks.
 As with any technology consideration, there are many options so, as you research file transfer solutions, consider the following:

 - Foreseeable risk.
 List the types of records your employees, clients and prospects exchange on a routine basis.
 Categorize the data as sensitive and non-sensitive.
 Consider where the vast majority of data transfers occur within the network.
 Some companies may need more comprehensive protection than others.

 - Budget.
 Expenses drive many decisions in tech.
-Bear in mind the cost of a compliance violation or a security breach as you work with company decision makers develop an adequate budget for a solution.
+Bear in mind the cost of a compliance violation or a security breach as you work with company decision-makers develop an adequate budget for a solution.
 This should also include the cost to operate the solution.

 - Policy.
 Every organization needs to outline formalized procedures employees must follow when transferring sensitive information.
 Define which transfers are permissible and which are not and train employees to understand sensitive data must be managed carefully to avoid security violations.
 Without employee compliance, some managed services and solutions can’t ensure file transmission safety.